-How Long Does it Take to Complete an MBA Program?
+How Long Does it Take to Complete an MBA?
+Duration & Types of MBA Programs

 The skills and knowledge gained from a master of business administration (MBA) degree program prepare graduates for business leadership roles, which can result in higher salaries and better job opportunities.
 Of course, an MBA program requires a substantial investment of resources and, perhaps most significantly, time.